Pilla Nuvvu Leni Jeevitham

-Sai Dharam Tej's debut was Rey, produced and directed, by YVS Chowdary on his Bommarillu films banner.
+Sai Durgha Tej's debut was Rey, produced and directed, by YVS Chowdary on his Bommarillu films banner.
 The film was launched at Ramanaidu Studios in Hyderabad on 17 October 2010 on the eve of Vijayadasami.
 The filming ended on 6 August 2013.
 Rey has been delayed due to financial issues and it was released on 27 March 2015.
 Sai Dharam Tej won SIIMA Award for Best Male Debut (Telugu) at 4th SIIMA and Best Debut Actor Award at the 13th Santosham Film Awards.